15 Sep 2025

 Scottish Government Islands Policy and Communities Team are available for guidance and support on the ICIA process.

-Our goal is to prevent late cancellations and no shows and thus optimise deck space for all customers in turn leading to increased revenue.
+Our goal is to prevent late cancellations and no shows and thus optimise deck space for all customers.
 The aim of this consultation is to collate feedback on the proposed changes to the Block Booking Terms and Conditions from our block booking commercial customers.
-This process seeks to ensure all customers are aware of the proposed changes, and accounts for the unique nature of island businesses
+This process seeks to ensure all customers are aware of the proposed changes, and accounts for the unique nature of island businesses.

-The combination of increased demand, increased disruption and a lack of adherence to and enforcement of Block Booking Terms and Conditions has resulted in our need to review our Block Booking Terms and Conditions and propose changes.
+The combination of increased demand and a lack of adherence to and enforcement of Block Booking Terms and Conditions has resulted in our need to review our Block Booking Terms and Conditions and propose changes.
 Hence the need to consult with our block booking commercial customers.

 The most salient clauses within the Block Booking Terms and Conditions are highlighted below.
 In summary, they relate to late cancellations, where less than 24 hours notice is given, customer no shows and utilisation of less than 80%.